 - Family and self-counselling.
 It’s not just the individuals but their families who suffer from the addiction.
-That’s why the families also participate in therapy sessions to support the patient in recovery.
+That’s why the families also participate in therapy sessions to support the patient’s recovery.
 Alternatively, the therapist holds one-to-one sessions with the patient using different approaches, such as attachment or cognitive behavioural therapy.

 - Experiential therapy.
 The patients learn new habits, skills, and techniques to help them lead productive lives.
-Outdoor experience, exercise, yoga, meditation, and sports are all a part of experiential therapy.
+Outdoor experience, exercise, yoga, meditation, and sports are all part of experiential therapy.

 - Community support.
-Peers play a significant role in the overall recovery as it often leads to higher chances of long-term sobriety.
+Peers play a significant role in the overall recovery, as it often leads to higher chances of long-term sobriety.